1997 American League Championship Series: Game 5

 With the Orioles facing elimination they took a 2–0 lead in the third inning when right-fielder Gerónimo Berroa singled with the bases loaded off Cleveland starter Chad Ogea.
 From there Orioles starter Scott Kamieniecki held the Indians scoreless through five innings.
 Jimmy Key then turned in three scoreless innings in relief of Kamieniecki, who left the game due to elbow stiffness.
 Indians reliever Paul Assenmacher allowed four hits and two runs, including a home run by Eric Davis, in the ninth inning to stretch the Baltimore lead to 4–0.
 Orioles closer Randy Myers allowed RBI doubles to Matt Williams and Tony Fernández in the bottom of the ninth, but the Orioles held on for a 4–2 win, sending the series back to Baltimore.
+To date, this is the last game the Orioles have won in the ALCS.